 As kids get older, they become even more inquisitive and their explorative nature goes up a notch!
-But I might have just the ideal toys for you to keep your nosy toddlers occupied, entertained, and engaged for hours on end.
-I am talking about Magna Tiles vs Magformers.
+But I might have just the ideal toys for you to keep your nosy toddlers occupied, entertained, and engaged for long mins or hours on end. 🙂 I am talking about Magna-Tiles vs Magformers.
 My daughter just loves magnetic blocks.

-Talk about bringing back sanity to your home!
 Ever heard of magnetic tiles?
-I’ve written about these epic toys in a previous article.
-And have since been receiving requests by parents asking which brand is better; I’ve decided to talk about these two products and my top pick is Magna Tiles.
+I’ve written about these epic toys in numerous articles.
+And I have since been receiving requests by parents asking which brand is better.
+I’ve decided to talk about these two products and my top pick is Magna-Tiles.

-Magna Tiles vs Magformers: Why You Should be Buying These For Your Kids
+Magna-Tiles vs Magformers: Why You Should be consering These For Your Kids

-In case you’ve never heard of magnetic building blocks before, I’ll start by explaining what exactly they are and why you should buy these for your kids.
-I’ll also guide you on how to make a decision between the two brands.
+In case you’ve never heard of magnetic building blocks before, I’ll start by explaining what exactly they are and why you should consider these for your kids.

 These tiles allow your kids to develop a whole set of motor skills including identifying shapes, learning about symmetry, improving concentration, and expressing creativity.
 Above all, this is a fun exercise for the entire family to encourage quality bonding time.